petterhj/homeassistant-dashboard-server/README.md

 > Inkplate 10 is a powerful, energy-efficient, Wi-Fi enabled ESP32 board with a recycled 9.7 inch e-paper display.
 It’s open hardware supported by an open-source software library, and it’s easy to program, regardless of whether you prefer MicroPython or the Arduino IDE.

 The Inkplate MCU must be programmed to periodically download and display the captured dashboard image.
 See samples in the `inkplate/` folder for how to do this, either by using the [Arduino](https://github.com/SolderedElectronics/Inkplate-Arduino-library/)-based sketch or the config file for using the Inkplate with [ESPHome](http://esphome.io/).
+Another excellent alternative, is to use the [PlatformIO](https://platformio.org/)-based solution [lanrat/homeplate](https://github.com/lanrat/homeplate).

 * [Inkplate: Get Started Page](https://inkplate.readthedocs.io/en/latest/get-started.html)
 * [ESPHome: Inkplate 6, 10 and 6 Plus](https://esphome.io/components/display/inkplate6.html)